Torque Converter Lockup Clutch

 The torque converter is a fluid coupling and torque multiplier that enables a vehicle with an automatic transmission to idle in gear at rest.
 They are inefficient because much of the engine's kinetic energy is lost and converted into thermal or heat energy, particularly at stoplights.
 The transmission fluid cooler releases this heat into the engine's cooling system.

-As vehicle speed increases, the impeller (also known as the pump) spins and forces transmission fluid against the turbine blades with enough velocity to turn the transmission's input/turbine shaft.
-Engaging the lockup clutch at the right time cools the transmission fluid and provides improved fuel efficiency.
+As vehicle speed increases, the impeller (the pump) spins and forces transmission fluid against the turbine blades with enough velocity to turn the transmission's input/turbine shaft.
+Engaging the lockup clutch at the right time cools the transmission fluid and improves fuel efficiency.

 The lockup clutch creates a mechanical link between the engine and the transmission.
-This connection occurs during the coupling phase when the turbine is spinning at about 90% of the impeller's speed.
+This connection occurs during the coupling phase when the turbine spins at about 90% of the impeller's speed.

-The clutch is splined to the turbine so that, when pressed against the inner cover, it provides a direct connection between the crankshaft flange to the transmission's input shaft.
+The clutch is splined to the turbine so that, when pressed against the inner cover, it directly connects the crankshaft flange to the transmission's input shaft.
 It has a circle of friction material and torsional springs to dampen the vibrations created by the crankshaft.

 The TCC Solenoid

 Transmission control modules use internal sensors and sensor signals over the network (CAN) to activate the TCC (torque converter clutch) solenoid.
 The TCM also controls shift and pressure control solenoids based on inputs from both engine and transmission sensors.

 The clutch does not engage in first or reverse gear because doing so will cause the vehicle to stall.
 Today's vehicle can partially engage the clutch using PWM (pulse width modulation).